VictorSymonds/ransomtest/README.md

 # Preparations
 You need to have Python installed

-Install cryptography library:
+Install dependencies from requirements.txt:
-'pip install cryptography'
+'pip install -r requirements.txt'